ONLINE COUNSELLING WITH A HOLISTIC FOCUS OFFERING SUPPORT FOR DEPRESSION, TRAUMA, ANXIETY, IDENTITY AND SPIRITUAL WORK

-Counselling aims to provide people with a safe and confidential space where they can explore those concerns and difficulties with a qualified professional.
-It can often be easier to talk openly with someone outside of friends, colleagues and family because a more objective alliance can be formed between client and therapist.
-We can collaboratively determine what areas you wish to focus on, or allow the work to evolve naturally.
-Counselling is a co-created relationship and I work in a holistic way that respects your individual as well as community and intergenerational heritage and experience.
+This counselling service aims to provide you with a safe and confidential space for you to get help and support from a qualified professional.
+It can often be easier to talk openly with someone outside of friends, colleagues and family because a more objective alliance can be formed between client and counsellor.
+We can determine together what areas you wish to focus on, or allow the work to evolve naturally.
+I work in a holistic way that respects your individual as well as community and intergenerational heritage and experience.

 Since the Covid-19 pandemic all counselling services are now provided online or by phone instead of face to face sessions.
 This is a temporary measure that I am reviewing regularly.

 Therapy online/by phone can be more flexible if you are unable to travel, maybe live with a disability, are living in an isolated location or work outside of the usual working hours.

 I work primarily with problems arising from trauma, which can be as a result of early attachment issues, abuse, medical interventions or loss, though there are endless ways in which trauma embeds its way into a life.
 I also work with issues to do with gender, identity and oppression and the depressive states arising from negative experiences, and much of my work is from within the LGBTIQ+ Community.

 I am based in St Leonard's on Sea, East Sussex.
 Any future in person work will be as and when it feels safe to do so, but in the meantime online counselling platforms I use are VSee, Wire and FaceTime primarily.